Barbara Smith: Kitchen Table: Women of Color Press

 An enthusiast of American literature and writing, Smith pursued English study throughout her education.
 After being enthralled by James Baldwin's novel Go Tell It on the Mountain she resolved to become an expatriate writer, but due to her interest in social movements in the 1960s, she resigned herself to literature studies at home.
 She pursued graduate study in literature in an attempt to seek out female writers of color, but came to terms with the fact that the American literary canon did not include Black women.
 After reading in a Ms. article that Alice Walker would be teaching a course on African-American women writers, Smith enrolled and vowed to teach female writers of color whenever she taught.
 She began doing so at Emerson College in 1973.

+Smith was a leader in the women in print movement, which attempted to establish alternative communications networks of feminist publications, presses, and bookstores created by and for women.
+Many feminist presses in the 1970s consisted primarily of white middle-class women with an intended audience of other white middle-class women.
+After conversations with her friend Audre Lorde, Smith founded Kitchen Table: Women of Color Press in 1980.
+Unlike other separatist feminist publishers, Smith intended Kitchen Table's audience to be all people of color, including men.

-Dismayed that works available by writers of color prominently featured the experiences of men, Smith founded Kitchen Table: Women of Color Press on her friend Audre Lorde's suggestion.
-Established in 1980 in Boston, Kitchen Table relocated to New York in 1981.
+Originally established in Boston, Kitchen Table relocated to New York in 1981.
 In collaboration with Lorde, Cherríe Moraga, Hattie Gossett, Susan L. Yung, June Jordan, and Gloria Anzaldúa, Smith published several pamphlets and books that came to be embraced in ethnic studies, women's studies, queer studies, and Black studies programs, such as Home Girls: A Black Feminist Anthology, This Bridge Called My Back, Cuentos: Stories by Latinas, and I Am Your Sister: Black Women Organizing Across Sexualities.
 Smith has said that Kitchen Table's legacy lies in contemporary publishing, as women of color writers such as Walker and Toni Morrison have entered the American literary canon, as well as influencing feminist studies to incorporate intersectionality as a lens of inquiry.

 Smith continued to write and produced a collection of her essays, articles, and reviews after her involvement in Kitchen Table ended.
 Her article "Toward a Black Feminist Criticism" (1977), first published in Conditions magazine, is cited as "the first explicit statement of black feminist criticism", as "pivotal", and as "groundbreaking", Smith has edited three major collections about Black women: Conditions 5: The Black Women's Issue (1979, with Lorraine Bethel); All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave: Black Women's Studies (1982, with Gloria T. Hull and Patricia Bell-Scott); and Home Girls: A Black Feminist Anthology (first edition, Kitchen Table: Women of Color Press, 1983; second edition, Rutgers University Press, 2000).
 Smith has since collected her various writings in the anthology The Truth That Never Hurts: Writings on Race, Gender, and Freedom (1998).